encukou/py3c/doc/source/index.rst

 Project info
 ============

-The py3c library is available under the MIT license, except capsulethunk.h, which is (as part of Python documentation) available under the PSF license.
+The py3c library is available under the MIT license.
 This documentation is available under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
 May they serve you well.